Owner / Senior stylist

-Jam's founder is the guru of hair extensions and famous for his dreadlocks.
-It all started when Tony, aged 14, walked into a hairdressing salon – and never really left.
+Jam's founder Tony says it all started when aged 14, he walked into a hairdressing salon – and never really left.
 He's worked on pretty much everything over the years, experimenting, fine-tuning, taking it to another level.
 He's always been intrigued by the more challenging tasks – "trying to make the impossible, possible" as he puts it.
 Tony still gets a lot of satisfaction from making people look and feel good.
 "It's a special thing to be able to do," he says.
 Products, tools and techniques have come a long way, too, which has made life a lot easier for everybody.
 The salon that Tony created back in the late '80s continues to set the highest standards of hairdressing service, quality and expertise, though Jam still hasn't had an opening party!
 "We have a party every day instead," Tony says.

 Carly’s particular strength is in colouring and all-round styling.
 “Taking it from start to finish – that’s what I like to do,” she says.
-And creating hair that’s easy to care for and maintain.
+Curly or straight she is the stylist for you.
 Carly has been hairdressing since the turn of the century, starting her career in Auckland, then moving south to work at a couple of salons in Wellington for seven or eight years before migrating to Jam.
 Carly particularly likes the diverse clientele here, and getting to work with different age groups.
 And the creative opportunities: “Usually the only time you get to do something cool and creative is for a photo shoot,” she says.
 “We pretty much do that on a daily basis here!”
 Carly loves the amount of experience around her in the salon across so many techniques, and the way everyone supports each other.

-Bryce's area of expertise is cutting and colouring.
-He's been hairdressing since 1988, having left school in Palmerston North to do his apprenticeship at Jam with Tony.
+Bryce is definitely the character of the salon.
+Originally from Palmerston North where Tony was his hairdresser, he left school in 1988 to do his apprenticeship.
 He then travelled overseas, and worked as a hairdresser in London and Scotland.
 Colouring was more basic back in the late '80s and early '90s, Bryce says, and came into its own in the mid-'90s, which coincided with his return to Wellington.
-Bryce rejoined Jam in 2007, and loves being part of a salon with such depth of experience on the floor, and client diversity.
+Bryce joined Jam in 2007 and loves being part of a salon with such depth of experience on the floor, and client diversity.
 "We cut the hair of the grandchildren of some of the original clients," he says.
 When he's not at Jam, Bryce likes to play Warcraft, watch what’s on Netflix, and shop at Trade Aid.
 If you enjoy a laugh as well as a great haircut, Bryce is the expert at both!